DivineDominion/RxTestApp/README.md

 Showing results for both

 - Xcode, and
-- Fastlane.
+- Fastlane

+after cloning the repo.

 ### Manual / Xcode

-1. `git clone --recursive` or initialize submodules after checkout
 2. Open Xcode project
 3. Adjust the app target's code signing identity to yours
 3. Make an "Archive" build in Xcode